 There are a number of contractor management systems available, so before registering, you need to know which contractor management systems your ideal clients are working with.
 Those are the places you need to apply through.

-For example, Pegasus is recognised for working within the mining industry, CM3 is a key player dealing with councils and shopping centres such as Westfield, while PICS handles contractor management on a global level.
-PICS looks set to increase its market share over the coming months and years as larger companies operating outside Australia look for a global solution.
+For example, Pegasus is recognised for working within the mining industry, CM3 is a key player dealing with councils and shopping centres such as Westfield, while Avetta handles contractor management on a global level.
+Avetta looks set to increase its market share over the coming months and years as larger companies operating outside Australia look for a global solution.

 For more detail about the individual schemes, please click here